In Depth Baby Product Reviews Led by a Pediatrician

 Handle

-The handle on this seat is a pleasure to use, and this was not something we can say about all of them.
-It moves smoothly after pressing the joint release buttons and doesn't interfere with the canopy movement or placement.
-There is an anti-rebound position when pulled toward the foot of the carrier that feels like a nice addition.
+The handle on this seat is a pleasure to use.
+It moves smoothly after pressing the joint release buttons and doesn't interfere with the canopy.
+The anti-rebound position is a nice addition.

 Canopy

 The canopy movement is smooth and has two possible positions.
-It moves as one unit and doesn't feel rickety or require each side to be moved independently like some competitors.
-It is a big difference.
+It moves as one unit and doesn't feel rickety or require each side to be moved independently.
 This is one of the few that does not brush the handle, and it moves on its own track.
 The half-circle track dedicated to the canopy is a great design and likely why it functions so well.

 The Mesa V2 user manual stows under the base in a slot.
 It is away from messes but also inaccessible after the base is installed, which feels short-sighted if you are using the manual to guide installation or help with harness adjustments.